Tristan Thompson leads Cavs into post-LeBron era

 SHARP: LeBron, the Lakers and 10 Big Picture Thoughts

 Thompson isn’t new to these circumstances.
 Cleveland went 78–152 in Thompson’s first three seasons, mired in a tug of war between Kyrie Irving and Dion Waiters.
-The Cavs fought to the final day of the season in 2013-14, finishing ninth in the East behind head coach Mike Brown.
+The Cavs fought for a playoff berth to the final day of the regular season in 2013-14, finishing ninth in the East behind head coach Mike Brown.
 Yet for a large share of Thompson’s pre-LeBron career, there was little harmony at Quicken Loans Arena.
 He’s now working to avoid the same discord in Cleveland’s post-James era.

 Don’t mistake Thompson’s patience for a lack of competitive fire.
 In September, he reminded the media that Cleveland was “still four-time Eastern Conference champions.”
 Thompson wasn’t delusional; he understood the altered circumstances of a non-LeBron world.
 But to abandon the mantle as the East’s top team isn’t Thompson’s style.